-Applications for grants between £3,001 and £25,000 will be invited twice each year.
-Application windows will be advertised on the Vale of Glamorgan Council website.
+Application windows for both the main and small grant funds will be advertised on the Vale of Glamorgan Council website.
 Your application must be complete with all attachments and submitted by email, by 12 noon on the deadline date.
-Applications received after the deadline will be held until the next application round.
 You can submit your application at any point during the window.
-Keep in touch with us and don't hesitate to ask any questions.
+Keep in touch with us and don't hesitate to ask any questions by emailing scgfapplications@valeofglamorgan.gov.uk.

-If your application is successful, you will be issued a funding letter and associated documents to sign and return.
+If your application is successful, you will be issued a funding letter and associated documents to sign and return electronically.
 The pack will explain any conditions, the approval process and how to submit a grant claim.
 If you have any questions at this point we will be happy to help you.